snap-contrib/cwl-snap-graph-l3binning/README.md

-# Process SNAP GPT graphs using docker and the Common Workflow Language (CWL)
+# SNAP L3-Binning using docker and the Common Workflow Language (CWL)

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)